imusicmash/imusicmash/README.md

 - 🔭 I’m currently working on Zoominfo's Go To Market Intelligence Platform
 - 🌱 I’m currently learning about AI Agents
 - ⚡ Fun fact: I've been a data-products focused product manager for some time.
 I also spent 6 years as a data scientist
+- 💻 I'm fairly adept at coding with Python, R, Java, Javascript, or SQL
 - 💡 I'm enjoying innovating with modern AI and ML

 <!--